PROBABILITY AND STATISTICS

 - good ability to critically interpret the obtained results

-4. Honors will be granted to students in the range 3. that have participated with commitment and interest to the activities during the course or that have shown excellent mastery of the subject.
+4. Honors will be granted to students in the range 3. that have shown excellent and complete mastery of the subject.